 In choosing and appointing a sub-custodian as a safe keeping agent, the Depositary exercises care and diligence to ensure that the sub-custodian has and maintains the expertise, competence and standing appropriate to discharge the responsibilities concerned.
 These criteria are monitored by the Depositary on an ongoing basis.
-The Depositary is CACEIS (31 December 2022: Royal Bank of Canada ("RBC")).
-The credit rating for CACEIS as at 31 December 2023 is A+ for S&P (31 December 2022: RBC is AA- for S&P).
+The Depositary is CACEIS (31 December 2023: CACEIS).
+The credit rating for CACEIS as at 31 December 2024 is A+ for S&P (31 December 2023: CACEIS is A+ for S&P).